ioannad/jeffrey/README.md

 **read.lisp** contains the functions that read input, and it can be run in its whole with `(read-all-data)`.
 This function will first store the form data from `FORMSNUM.TEX` as nodes in `*graph*`, then add edges and parents to these nodes, following only the direct information from `book1`.
 That is, if book1 has code 1 in position (i,j), then it will add an edge to the node with name i (node i) with destination node j and relation T, and it will add node i to the set of parents of node j.
 If book1 has code 3 in position (i,j), then it will only add an edge to node i with destination node j and relation NIL.
 All other codes should be derivable from this information, using the predicates in the next module.

 **predicates.lisp** enables the program to ask whether or not a node (form) implies another.
 The function implies-p only answers positive implication questions, and implies-not-p only answers negative implication questions.
 In particular, `(implies-p A B)` asks whether A is an ancestor of B and `(implies-not-p B A)` asks whether there is an ancestor B' of B and a descendant A' of A, such that the node B' has an edge with destination A' and relation NIL.
 Why is the predicate "implies-p" defined like this is clear.
 For `(implies-not-p B A)`, assume that there is an ancestor B-anc of B and a descendant A-desc of A, such that B-anc does not imply A-desc (the meaning of a NIL-edge from B-anc to A-desc).
 Then `(implies-not-p B A)` must be T, i.e., B does not imply A, because otherwise we have the implication chain:

-  B-anc implies B implies A implies A-desc, therefore B-anc implies A-desc, contradiction to the NIL-edge from B-desc to A-desc.
+  B-anc implies B implies A implies A-desc,

+therefore B-anc implies A-desc, contradiction to the NIL-edge from B-anc to A-desc.

 **test.lisp** contains test data and testing functions, which should be run after every and any change in the above files.
 Run all tests while `(in-package :jeffrey-test)` with the command `(test-all)`, which prints a report to your REPL.